gooner4lifejo/pdsnd_github/README.md

 Bikeshare Details

 ### Description
-Provides the user option to run statistics based on one of the US cities data
+Provides the user option to run statistics based on one of the US cities data.
+The users can check the basic statistics involving the bikeshare data of the city of their choice.

 ### Files used
 bikeshare_2.py

 ### Credits
 Udacity